Heraldry Symbols & What They Mean

 The rainbow is an ancient heraldic sign of peace, sage travel, and good luck.
 The rainbow has similar connotations of luck and peacefulness in many other cultures also.
 It is not often used as a charge on a shield but has been granted in crest since olden days.
 The proper colours of a heraldic rainbow are gold, red, green and silver.

-The ram is a symbol of authority and leadership.
+The ram is a symbol of authority and leadership in heraldry.
 A person who bore such a device on his shield was supposed to possess all of the power and nobility that was attributed to the ram.

 It is a very common symbol in a crest or a coat of arms, as is the symbol of a ram’s head.
 The ramis often rampant, or in the fighting position on a crest or coat of arms, though it is also found in the positions of passant, statant and couchant.

-As the collector of bright objects, the raven stands as a symbol of knowledge.
+As the collector of bright objects, the raven stands as a symbol of knowledge in heraldry.
 It is also an emblem of divine providence.

 The raven is said to be a Danish device used as a heraldic symbol very early in history.
 Visually no differentiation is made between the symbols of a raven, a rook or a crow.